nvlang/sveltex/docs/src/docs/implementation/markdown.md

 ## Directives

 Markdown directives are great.
 They're also somewhat tricky for us, since they can contain curly brackets, which could be mistaken for e.g. Svelte mustache tags.
-There
+To deal with this, we provide the configuration option `markdown.directives.enabled`, which can be set to `true` to enable correct directive parsing despite any potential curly brackets.
+To loosen the default directive syntax a bit, one can furthermore set the property `markdown.directives.bracesArePartOfDirective` to a function which defines a looser syntax for directives when it comes to curly brackets.